The Best Night Light

 Ideally a night-light provides a high level of light over a short distance (for example, six inches to two or three feet away), then quickly drops off so as not to be particularly visible from bed.
 We visualized the results below:

-Measured in lux (a standard unit of illuminance, or brightness), all of our finalists drop off the scale long before they reach six feet.
+Measured in lux (a standard unit of brightness), all of our finalists drop off the scale long before they reach six feet.
 The Maxxima Swivel generates light the furthest — measuring just under one lux at three feet, while the rest all disappear entirely at two feet or less.

 The Maxxima Swivel also provides by far the most light at short range.
 So the Maxxima Swivel is a great solution for hallways or bathrooms, where significant light is needed in a narrow area.

 In addition, all of the finalists we tested will have a minimal impact on sleep, since the lux they generate drops off well before six feet.